edrys-org/edrys/README.md

 - 🐞 For bug reports and feature requests, visit the [issues tab](https://github.com/edrys-org/edrys/issues)

-## 🏦 Support & Contact
+## 🏦 Support & Partnerships

 Edrys.org provides support and priority development as a service.
-For sponsorships, donations, support, or just to chat please contact [edrys.org@pm.me](mailto:edrys.org@pm.me).
+For partnerships, donations, support, or just to chat please contact [edrys.org@pm.me](mailto:edrys.org@pm.me).

 Sponsors and known adopters (contact us for your logo here!):